 The Statement of Financial Position is presented on a liquidity basis.
 Assets and liabilities are presented in decreasing order of liquidity and are not classified between current or non-current.

-The financial statements are stated exclusive of GST where applicable.
+The Scheme is not registered for GST and the financial statements are stated inclusive of GST where applicable.